Basic Food Employment & Training (BFET)

 There are two types of food assistance: federal food assistance and state food assistance.
 The Supplemental Nutrition Assistance Program (SNAP) and the Basic Food/Basic Food Assistance (BFA) program is the federal food assistance program; BFET eligibility requires receiving federal food assistance.
 The State Food Assistance Program (FAP) is a state program.
 BFET can only provide funding assistance to students who are receiving federal food assistance.

 You can only have BFET funding open at one school at a time.
 If you are transferring from one school to another, please talk to your current BFET representative to let them know that you plan to transfer so they can close your BFET, as well as contacting the BFET Specialist at North to determine your next steps for enrollment.

 Yes.
 BFET can help you keep your food assistance open.
-It can also help with any funding gaps.
+It may also help with funding gaps.
 For example, financial aid may have awarded you enough money to pay for tuition but not enough to cover textbooks and a bus pass.
-BFET can then help pay for your required textbooks and transportation – therefore filling that funding gap.
+BFET may be able to help pay for your required textbooks and transportation – therefore filling that funding gap.